TezBaydu/Milestone-Project-1-Band/README.md

 - Contact
     - Form on mobile to have fields Align
     - Ipad Pro - statement bring down as too close to CC logo
+        - Adjustment on all versions to be more responsive
+            - done
     - Potential note change prior to submission

 - Test doc to be placed in new md file and to be detailed